 N519 Adolescent Medicine (Children's Hospital at Montefiore)

-Students participating in the Adolescent Medicine Elective at The Children’s Hospital at Montefiore (CHAM) will experience caring for patients aged 13 through 21 years in a wide variety of settings within a nationally recognized adolescent medicine program.
-The Division of Adolescent Medicine at CHAM was founded more than 40 years ago and has one of the first accredited fellowship programs in the U.S. The student will be fully integrated into the clinical team that includes three postdoctoral fellows, eight core faculty physicians and 6 affiliated physicians.
-Students will participate in the subspecialty practice at CHAM seeing adolescent patients for primary care as well as for consultation related to gynecologic and/or behavioral concerns.
-In addition students can choose to participate in our multidisciplinary B’N Fit program for obese teens, our Adolescent HIV/AIDs program, our Adolescent Intrauterine Device clinic, and the 26- bed adolescent inpatient floor all at CHAM.
-Other opportunities outside of the Children’s Hospital for interested students include participation in a private practice of adolescent medicine, a teen pregnancy clinic, a sports medicine private practice, a college-health service, an outpatient clinic for foster care adolescents, and residential schools for foster care youth with psychiatric and behavioral problems.
+During the Adolescent Medicine rotation students will experience caring for patients aged 13 through 21 years in a wide variety of settings within a nationally recognized adolescent medicine program.
+The student will be part of the clinical team that includes three postdoctoral fellows, eight core faculty physicians and 6 affiliated physicians.
+Students will participate in the subspecialty practice at the children's hospital providing primary care as well as consultations related to gynecologic, eating disorder and behavioral concerns.
+In addition students will participate in our multidisciplinary weight management program (B’N Fit) for obese teens, our Adolescent HIV/AIDs program, our Adolescent Long Acting Reversible Contraceptive (LARC) practice, and the 28-bed adolescent inpatient floor all at CHAM.
+Other opportunities for interested students include participation in a college-health service, an outpatient clinic for foster care adolescents, and residential schools for foster care youth with psychiatric and behavioral problems.
 During the elective, students will learn about the physical, sexual and psychosocial development of adolescents as well as issues surrounding consent, confidentiality, communication skills and compliance strategies.
 In addition, students will have an in-depth experience in adolescent gynecology, including menstrual disorders, sexually transmitted infections, and contraception as well as learning to manage common adolescent problems such as acne, sports injuries, and abdominal pain.
-Students will participate in approximately seven clinical sessions per week and will attend one or two specialty seminars each week, with close contact and guidance from the elective director.
-Method of student feedback and evaluation will be in person and via emailed evaluation form.
+Students will participate in approximately seven clinical sessions per week and will attend two didactic sessions throughout the elective with the course director.
+Students will also be required to complete a write-up of an interesting case encountered during the rotation.

 N600 Inpatient Pediatrics (Children's Hospital at Montefiore)